 Girl names that start with G are led by red-hot Italian name Gianna, which has shot up in popularity in recent years to place her as high as number 13 in the rankings.
 Other popular G names in the Top 100 include Grace, Genesis, and Gabriella.
 However, there are many undiscovered and underappreciated gems that we would love to see in more preschool classes.

-Gaia— Meaning ‘Earth mother,’ representing the mythological Greek earth goddess, this short but substantial name it was used by actress Emma Thompson, who stated that she was attracted by its ecological element, a possible consideration for any conservationist or green-conscious parents.
-Gaia is a sweet sounding name, much more unusual than cousin Maia, a perfect name to commemorate the upcoming Earth Day.
+Meaning ‘Earth mother,’ representing the mythological Greek earth goddess, this short but substantial name it was used by actress Emma Thompson, who stated that she was attracted by its ecological element, a possible consideration for any conservationist or green-conscious parents.
+Gaia is a sweet sounding name, much more unusual than cousins Maia or Kaia, a perfect name to commemorate the upcoming Earth Day.

-Greer—A strong Scottish surname name with ties to Golden Age Hollywood via actress Greer Garson.
-Another interesting middle name option.
-Brooke Shields used the Grier spelling for her daughter, and Greer of Kinross is a character on the current TV show Reign.
+A strong Scottish surname name with ties to Golden Age Hollywood via actress Greer Garson.
+Greer would also make an interesting and distinctive middle name option, making more of a statement than more gentle and softspoken one-syllable favorites like Grace and Rose.
+Brooke Shields used the equally attractive Grier spelling for her daughter.

 This German diminutive of Margaret has a glamorous, Old Hollywood feel due to actress Greta Garbo.
 Greta is currently popular in Italy, Germany, and Hungary, but is due for a revival in the US.
 Sister name Gretel is more strongly tied to the fairy tale character, but would make a cute choice as well.